dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 }
 ```

 Since database tables consist of columns, your entities must consist of columns too.
 Each entity class property you marked with a decorator `@Column()` will be mapped to a database table column.
 A column can accept options such as `unique` that marks the column as unique column (creates unique constraint).
 You can see the other options [here](https://typeorm.io/entities#column-options).
-Each entity must have at least one primary column.
-There are several types of primary columns found [here](https://typeorm.io/entities#primary-columns).
-We'll be using `@PrimaryGeneratedColumn('uuid')` which the value will be automatically generated with uuid.
-Uuid is a unique string id.
-You don't have to manually assign its value before save - value will be automatically generated.
+Each entity must have a primary column, and since we're using MongoDB, our primary column with be an `ObjectId`.
+Therefore, we use `@ObjectIdColumn()`.

 ## Active Record vs. Data Mapper patterns